vishaltak/gitlab-development-kit/doc/troubleshooting.md

 - [Live reloading](#live-reloading)
 - [Praefect](#praefect)

-If you can't solve your problem in these areas, or if you have a problem in another area, open an issue on the [GDK issue tracker](https://gitlab.com/gitlab-org/gitlab-development-kit/issues).
+If you can't solve your problem, or if you have a problem in another area, open an issue on the [GDK issue tracker](https://gitlab.com/gitlab-org/gitlab-development-kit/issues).

 ## Ruby